Contact: Chapter President Tim Kirkham|

 Section 4.
 Proceeds from dues payments may be used only for operating expenses of the Chapter, primarily those expenses normally considered to pertain to the offices and committees designated.

 Section 5.
 The Executive Council shall be authorized to levy special assessments upon the Chapter members only for necessary supplementations to dues payments.
 The Executive Council is, however, also authorized to request member contributions for other purposes consistent with the objectives of the Chapter.

 Section 1.
-Amendments to be the BYLAWS may be proposed in the form of a motion by any member at any meeting of the Chapter where a quorum is present.
-A motion covering a proposal to amend the BYLAWS shall require, as determined by a standing vote, the approval of a majority of the membership present at the meeting in which the motion is presented.
-Upon passage of a motion to amend the BYLAWS, the President shall appoint a committee which, within thirty (30) days following the motion to amend, prepares and submits the proposed following the mailing of the proposed amendment to the membership before a vote is taken.
-However, a vote shall be taken prior to the conclusion of the first Meeting of the Chapter following the (30) day waiting period set out above.
+Amendments to be the BYLAWS may be proposed in the form of a motion to amend by any member at any meeting of the Chapter where a quorum is present.
+A motion to amend the Bylaws shall require, as determined by a standing vote, the approval of a majority of the membership present at the meeting in which the motion is presented.
+A motion to amend the Bylaws shall include a general outline of the objectives of such a proposed amendment.
+An Ad Hoc Committee shall be appointed by the President to craft the proposed amendment, ensuring consistency with requirements of the Health Physics Society and the Chapter’s governing documents.
+Upon passage of a motion to amend the BYLAWS, the President shall appoint an Ad Hoc committee which, within thirty (30) days following the motion to amend, prepares and submits the proposed amendment for dissemination to the membership.
+The proposed amendment shall be presented to the membership for a vote prior to the conclusion of the first Meeting of the Chapter following the (30) day waiting period set out above.
 The Executive Council is authorized to poll the membership on proposed amendments to the BYLAWS by means of (i) a letter ballot or (ii) at a meeting of the Chapter.
 The affirmative vote of two-thirds of the membership voting which must also comprise a majority of the Chapter members is required to amend.